pirsquare/kafka-lab/README.md

                      │        (KRaft)               │
                      └──────────────────────────────┘
 ```
-- P0 is Parition 0
+- P0 is Partition 0
 - L is Leader
 - F is Follower